 This is such an easy, quick, and engaging solution to helping our students find their inner scientist again.
 You’re going to see a huge shift in the way that they think and start engaging with your material.

-If you need help getting started I’ve included a quick set up pack including: some bulletin board letters, a how-to, and a checklist to make sure their questions fit the Wonder wall criteria.
-Just type in your name and email below and I’ll get that right to your inbox as soon as I can!
-Happy Wondering!
+If you need help getting started I’ve created a quick set up pack including: some bulletin board letters, a how-to, and a checklist to make sure their questions fit the Wonder wall criteria.
+Check it out here!